Self-similar scaling limits of non-increasing Markov chains: Introduction and main results

-Under this assumption, we show in Theorem \ref{CvChain} that the chain started from $n$, and properly rescaled in space and time, converges in distribution in the Skorokhod space to a non-increasing self-similar Markov process.
-These processes were introduced and studied by Lamperti \cite{lamperti62,Lamperticaract}, under the name of {\em semi-stable} processes, and by many authors since then.
+Under this main assumption, we show in Theorem \ref{CvChain} that the chain started from $n$, and properly rescaled in space and time, converges in distribution in the Skorokhod space to a non-increasing self-similar Markov process.
+These processes were introduced and studied by Lamperti \cite{lamperti62,Lamperticaract}, under the name of \textit{semi-stable} processes, and by many authors since then.
 Note that Stone \cite{stone63} discusses limit theorems for birth-and-death chains and diffusions that involve self-similar Markov processes, but in a context that is very different from ours.

-A quantity of particular interest is the absorption time of the chain, i.e.\ the first time after which the chain remains constant.
+A quantity of particular interest is the absorption time of the chain, that is, the first time after which the chain remains constant.
 We show in Theorem \ref{cvdeathtimes} that jointly with the convergence of Theorem \ref{CvChain}, the properly rescaled absorption time converges to the first time the limiting self-similar Markov process hits $0$.
 In fact, we even show that all positive moments of the rescaled absorption time converge.

-These results have applications to a number of problems considered in the literature, such as the random walk with a barrier \cite{IM08} when the step distribution is in the domain of attraction of a stable random variable with index $\alpha\in (0,1)$, or the number of coalescing events in a $\Lambda$-coalescent that does not come down from infinity \cite{GIM08,IM08}.
-It also allows to recover some results by Gnedin, Pitman and Yor \cite{GPYalpha} for the number of blocks in regenerative composition structures, and to extend this result to the case of ``non-consistent compositions''.
+These results have applications to a number of problems considered in the literature, such as the random walk with a barrier \cite{IM08} when the step distribution is in the domain of attraction of a stable random variable with index in $(0,1)$, or the number of coalescing events in a $\Lambda$-coalescent that does not come down from infinity \cite{GIM08,IM08}.
+It also allows us to recover some results by Gnedin, Pitman and Yor \cite{GPYalpha} for the number of blocks in regenerative composition structures, and to extend this result to the case of ``non-consistent compositions''.
 One of the main motivations for the present study was to provide a unified framework to treat such problems, which can all be translated in terms of absorption times of non-increasing Markov chains.
 Moreover, the convergence of the rescaled Markov chain as a process, besides the convergence of the absorption time, provides new insights on these results.
 Finally, our main results are also a starting point for obtaining the scaling limits of a large class of random trees satisfying a simple discrete branching property.
-This is the object of the forthcoming paper \cite{HMMarkovBranching}.
+This is the object of the paper \cite{HMMarkovBranching}.